makehero/template-starter/README.md

 Check out [Yarn Usage](https://yarnpkg.com/en/docs/usage) and [Yarn Documentation](https://yarnpkg.com/en/docs/cli).

-## Use Yarn or Node Packaga Manager
+### Use Yarn or Node Packaga Manager

 - `yarn add [package] --dev` or `npm install [package] --save`

+## Neat Bourbon & Bitters

+This project comes with a few SASS libraries:

+- [*Bourbon*](http://bourbon.io/) - A lightweight mixin library for SASS
+- [*Neat*](http://neat.bourbon.io/) - A flexible SASS responsive grid
+- [*Bitters*](http://bitters.bourbon.io/) - A basic structure for your SASS files

+All of these can be found inside your `assets/sass` directory.
+You can safely delete everything and start from scratch.

 ## Build